 It was easy to spot Kimberly Nicole Justice at the annual Skills Challenge – she was the brick-laying blonde in the pink hard hat.
 Next year she intends to enroll in industrial and engineering classes at Augusta Technical College, with a goal of eventually landing a job in the construction industry.
 “There’s a critical labor shortage in our industry,” R.W.
 Allen President Scott Clark said.
 “For every four that we lose, we only gain one back.”

-To learn more about the awards, click here.
+To learn more about the convention, click here.